arianned/the-journey/courses/CS50x - Intro to Computer Science/Week 2 - Notes.md

 - The first step to creating a function is to declare it.
 This gives the compiler a heads-up that a user-written function appears in the code.
 - Function declarations should always go atop your code, before you begin writing `main()`
-- There is a standard form that every declaration follows:
+- There is a standard format that every declaration follows:
 ```
 return-type name(argument-list);
 ```